wp-plugins/qr-code-generator-4-all/trunk/readme.txt

 == Description ==

+<p>With our free plugin QR Code Generator 4 All we give all website owners the ability to integrate a comfortable
+QR code generator in your website with a shortcode snippet.
+So you provide your customers a real added value.</p>
 <p>QR Codes (Quick Response Codes) are coded graphics, that can be read by current smartphones
 and tablets with the appropriate software.
 They form a bridge between the real and the virtual world.
 Nowadays it's hard to find advertisements without this code.
 With one scan you are directed to a website,